suchipi/hex-engine/packages/website/docs/api-2d.md

 `roundMutate(): this`

-Mutate this Point by rounding its x and y values to the nearest integer.
+Mutate this Vector by rounding its x and y values to the nearest integer.

 ##### roundDown

 > Available since version: 0.0.0

-`roundDown(): Point`
+`roundDown(): Vector`

-Return a new Point that is the same as this Point, but with its x and y values rounded down to the nearest integer.
+Return a new Vector that is the same as this Vector, but with its x and y values rounded down to the nearest integer.

 ##### roundDownMutate